Push Provisioning to Apple Pay

 Provisioning a card

-There are two ways to provision a card using the Weavr Provisioning SDK:
+There are two ways to trigger the provisioning of a card using the Weavr Provisioning SDK:

 - Using the